10up/ElasticPress/docs/theme-integration.md

 ### Customize the Template Used for Results

 When ElasticPress Instant Results renders search results it does so using a [React component](https://reactjs.org/docs/components-and-props.html).
-You can replace this component with your own from within a theme or plugin using the `elasticpress.InstantResults.Result` [JavaScript hook](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-hooks/).
+You can replace this component with your own from within a theme or plugin using the `ep.InstantResults.Result` [JavaScript hook](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-hooks/).

 The result component receives the following props that your component can use to render the result: